0jakeschmidt/priority-scheduler-demo/README.md

 # Program #2

-Name:
+Name: Jacob Schmidt

 How to compile:
-  makefile?
+  g++ -o commander commander.cpp g++ -o processManager processManager.cpp
+  ./commander <prog2_input.txt

 Anything not working:
-  It all works right?
+ It all works fine, I get the proper output.
+ It's not the prettiest code but it works.